IRCAD/trusted_code_nsd/README.md

       ```

 ### 21. Shift origin of CT images
-   This is needed to put the images and their corresponding meshes, point clouds and geometric landmarks, to the same physical space, then to be able to apply the transforms computed by one type of data (landmarks or meshes, for example) to the other type (image).
+   This is needed to have, for a modality, the images and their corresponding meshes, point clouds and geometric landmarks, in the same space, then to be able to transfert the estimated transforms from landmarks/meshes to images and vice-versa

    - config file: configs/anaconfig.yml
    - config variables to set: shiftCTimg_origin, myDATA, data_location, CTimg_origin0_location